azri0432/Employee-s-Training-Data-Analysis/README.md

 This analysis project aims to uncover:
   1. Impact of training to employee performance
   2. Participation of different races in training program (DEI initiative)
-  3. Cost optimization opportunities across business units
+  3. Cost optimization opportunities for trainings across business units

 # Tools used
   1. MySQL - data cleaning and exploratory data analysis